petermarkley/tollerus/README.md

 For this step, you need to alter the contents of `/conf/languages/inflections.xml`.
 Observe the schema and add a description of the class types and inflections in your conlang.

+> [!Note]
-There are some presentation attributes that may be confusing.
+> There are some presentation attributes that may be confusing.
 These have to do with the behavior of your inflection tables across responsive CSS breakpoints, when displayed in the dictionary view:
+>

-- `stack`: A value of `yes` means that on wide displays, this table is permitted to have other tables beside it, sharing the vertical space.
+> - `stack`: A value of `yes` means that on wide displays, this table is permitted to have other tables beside it, sharing the vertical space.
-- `fold`:
+> - `fold`:
-  - On tables, `yes` means the label is hidden when the table is NOT stacked horizontally (to avoid redundancy if it's the same as the label for the table directly above it).
+>   - On tables, `yes` means the label is hidden when the table is NOT stacked horizontally (to avoid redundancy if it's the same as the label for the table directly above it).
-  - On rows, `yes` means the label is hidden when the table IS stacked horizontally (to avoid redundancy if it's the same as the label for the row directly across from it).
+>   - On rows, `yes` means the label is hidden when the table IS stacked horizontally (to avoid redundancy if it's the same as the label for the row directly across from it).
-- `align_on_stack`: For table labels, align left when stacked horizontally.
+> - `align_on_stack`: For table labels, align left when stacked horizontally.
 (These are centered otherwise.)

 ### Step 3: Begin Main XML File